LousyLory/Physical-Constraints-for-neural-networks/README.md

 This project explores the effect of physicality constraints on neural networks.
 This is a part of my synthesis project.

-Essentially each neuronis given a physical co-ordinate and trained by dding this to the loss function.
+Essentially each neuron is given a physical co-ordinate and trained by adding this to the loss function.
+For more insights please visit: https://github.com/LousyLory/Physical_Constraints_NN/wiki

-To run please run `python main.py`
+To start training please run `python main.py`